This is the complete story of Liverpool.

 Ken tells when, how, why, and by whom the Town of Liverpool was founded.

-He describes, in fascinating detail, how it then, over the centuries, grew to become the 'Second City of the British Empire' outside London; a title it held for over 250.
+He describes, in fascinating detail, how over the centuries, it then grew to become the 'Second City of the British Empire' outside London; a title it held for over 250.

-An inspiring and exciting tale.
+This is an inspiring and exciting tale.